 Oh, and when a couple turned sideways and got stuck?
 He had a blast making a colorful traffic jam on the slide.

-The paintings are so bright and colorful that we plan on making special frames for them so we can hang them up in the play area.
+Painting with trucks was a huge hit.
+The paintings are so bright and colorful that we made special homemade picture frames for them so we can hang them up in the play area.

 You may also like:

 - Vehicle Crafts and Activities — Vehicle activities for each letter of the alphabet and more

 - Vowel Farm — A fun hands on activity to work on vowel recognition

 - Cardboard Tube Marble Run — Simple STEM activity